robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-3-ect-video.md

 ### Exemplification: Ambition Institute coach

-In this example, I want you to imagine that I'm teaching a year three class who are working hard on an independent writing task.
-I'm going to gain their attention and give instructions for what to do next.
+In this example, I want you to imagine that I’m teaching a year three class who are working hard on an independent writing task.
+I’m going to gain their attention and give instructions for what to do next.

 _“Pens down, hands on desks and eyes on me in three, two, and one.
 Thank you._